 - 1/2 cup cornstarch

 - 1/4 tsp cream of tartar

 - Preheat oven to 320 degrees F.

-- Lay the bottom and sides of an 8-inch springform pan with parchment paper.
+- Line the bottom and sides of an 8-inch springform pan with parchment paper.
 Wrap the outside of the springform with aluminum foil, set aside.

 - In a saucepan add the cream cheese, butter, and milk.
 Cook over medium-low heat until melted and completely smooth.
 Allow it to cool completely.